EU boosts aid for Bosnia's migration influx | DW | 19.08.2019

 Read more: In Croatia, EU border guards use 'a little bit of force'

-The roughly 36,000 migrants who entered Bosnia in that time period mostly come from countries in the Middle East, North Africa and Asia.
+The roughly 36,000 migrants who entered Bosnia in that time period mostly came from countries in the Middle East, North Africa and Asia.

 In Bosnia, the construction of new reception centers is a hot political issue as the rapid influx of migrants has created tensions with some local communities.